Proteinuria

 Quantifying proteinuria (Source – Tasmanian Health 2018):

-• Urine ACR (random or first morning) is generally a sufficient screen for albuminuria/microalbuminuria in diabetic and non-diabetic populations and is a useful test in most renal clinic referrals (first morning specimens increase specificity - but not necessary).
+• Urine ACR (random or first morning) is generally a sufficient screen for albuminuria/microalbuminuria in diabetic and non-diabetic populations and is a useful test in most kidney clinic referrals (first morning specimens increase specificity - but not necessary).
 Additional protein creatinine ratio testing can assist with diagnostic evaluation.

 • 24-hour quantification: Where urine ACR is significantly elevated (>100mg/mmol) consideration can be given to 24-hour urine protein collections (not generally required in most low-level albuminuria but is more likely to be helpful in those with suspected nephrotic syndrome)